Generic Name: liraglutide (LIR a GLOO tide)

 Liraglutide is similar to a hormone that occurs naturally in the body and helps control blood sugar, insulin levels, and digestion.

-The Victoza brand of liraglutide is used together with diet and exercise to treat type 2 diabetes.
+The Victoza brand of liraglutide is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
 Victoza is usually given after other diabetes medicines have been tried without success.
 Victoza is not for treating type 1 diabetes.

 The Saxenda brand of liraglutide is used together with diet and exercise to help people lose weight when they have certain health conditions.
 Saxenda is not for treating type 1 or type 2 diabetes.
 Saxenda is not a weight-loss medicine or appetite suppressant.

 Liraglutide may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about liraglutide?

 Do not use Saxenda and Victoza together.

 You should not use liraglutide if you have multiple endocrine neoplasia type 2 (tumors in your glands), a personal or family history of medullary thyroid cancer, insulin-dependent diabetes, or diabetic ketoacidosis.

 In animal studies, liraglutide caused thyroid tumors or thyroid cancer.
 It is not known whether these effects would occur in people using regular doses.

 Call your doctor at once if you have signs of a thyroid tumor, such as swelling or a lump in your neck, trouble swallowing, a hoarse voice, or shortness of breath.